andy-guttridge/soliterm/README.md

 ### Bugs
 #### Resolved bugs
-- The curses getstr() function which is used to prompt and accept input from the player was returning a bytes object instead of a string, which caused a type error in the validate_format() function.
+- The `curses getstr()` function which is used to prompt and accept input from the player was returning a bytes object instead of a string, which caused a type error in the validate_format() function.
 This was resolved with the help of [Stack Overflow](https://stackoverflow.com/questions/21505871/curses-window-getstr) question, which noted that the `decode` method needs to be used to convert the input to a string in Python 3.
-- The validate_strings() function was incorrectly parsing the row number and returning only the first digit, e.g. 'a35d' would be returned as row 0, column 3 (should be 34 if zero indexed), down.
+- The `validate_format()` function was incorrectly parsing the row number and returning only the first digit, e.g. 'a35d' would be returned as row 0, column 3 (should be 34 if zero indexed), down.
 This was caused by incorrect use of the Python string slicing syntax - the range for the slice was specified as 1:2, but should have been 1:3 so as to include the third character of the string.
+- The `validate_move()` function tests the player's move to check whether it is valid according to the rules of the game, and returns information about all the cells that are affected by the move.
+If the player tries to move a piece off the edge of the board, the code tries to access an index outside the bounds of the game_board array.
+This caused an `IndexError` exception, and the programme to crash. `try`/`except` blocks were added to catch these errors and treat them as any other invalid move.

 #### Unresolved bugs
 *To complete*